Top 10 Facts About Bingo Daubers

 Number 2: How are daubers used in online bingo?

 The online counterparts of bingo daubers include both the manual and autodaub varieties.
 On the manual side, most online bingo sites offer the player a choice of “virtual” dauber shapes and colours.
 So even though you are playing without paper bingo cards, you can still express your personality through your dauber.

 For many players, an even more important evolution is autodaub.
 With this option enabled, your cards will be marked automatically as the numbers are called – allowing you to play many more cards at once.
 Often paired with an auto-sorting feature that places the cards closest to winning at the top of your screen, autodaub ensures that you will never miss a bingo.

 Of course, some players prefer to mark their own cards (sometimes or all the time), so be sure the site you choose allows you the option to turn autodaub on and off as you like.
 For the true multitasker (what mom isn’t a true multitasker?), some online bingo games – Wink Bingo among them – ensure that you win whenever you have a winning card, whether you autodaub or not.

 Number 1: So really, are they daubers, dabbers, or dobbers?

 The most common spelling in the industry is “bingo daubers”, with “dabbers” as a close second.
 But all three spellings are commonly used, so feel free to pick your favourite.

-Whatever you call them, and whatever dauber you choose, the most important thing is to enjoy your bingo experience… so keep playing… and daub on!
+Whatever you call them, and whatever dauber you choose, the most important thing is to enjoy your free bingo experience… so keep playing… and daub on!